ugurdogrusoz/visuall/doc/DG.md

 As explained in the [User Guide](UG.md), this tab is used to change all types of settings in your application.
 The content of this tab is automatically generated and is *not* meant to be customizable.

+### Adding your own tabs

+You can add your own tabs.
+A tab is an [angular component](https://angular.io/api/core/Component).
+By using [angular cli](https://www.npmjs.com/package/@angular/cli) you can generate [an angular component](https://angular.io/api/core/Component) with command `ng g c aComponentNameHere`.
+By default, this adds you component to `declarations` of [app.module.ts](../src/app/app.module.ts).
+To prevent conflicts, you should **not** modify [app.module.ts file](../src/app/app.module.ts).
+Instead, you should modify [tab-customization.service.ts](../src/app/operation-tabs/tab-customization.service.ts).
+There you will see a static `tabs` member.
+You should add your tabs to there.
+Actually, this line `TabCustomizationService.tabs.map(x => x.component)` inside [app.module.ts](../src/app/app.module.ts) reads the static member and adds custom components to the `declarations`.

 ## Database connection
 To connect the database, visuall needs to read database connection information.
 Visual reads a file named **visuall-config.json**.
 The file should be added by the developer.
 Since the content of the file is environment dependent, it is written to `.gitignore` to be ignored.
 The file should be inside the folder **\assets**.
 An example file content is given below
 ```